-Garlic Rosemary Chicken with Lemony Orzo is a pasta dish an Italian flair.
-This family friendly, one-skillet meal could be on the dinner table in less than one hour (including marinating time).
+Garlic Rosemary Chicken with Lemony Orzo is a pasta dish with an Italian flair.
+This family-friendly, one-skillet meal could be on the dinner table in less than one hour (including marinating time).

 For a sweet treat, serve this easy and delicious Chocolate Crazy Cake for dessert!

 We have been on a boneless, skinless chicken thigh kick lately in my household.
-There were some in the refrigerator that needed to be used, and I wanted to do something new.
-It so happens that I have a fresh rosemary plant which inspired me to take the Italian route.
-It was how this hearty, filling, and tasty pasta dish came to life.
+Some in the refrigerator needed to be used, and I wanted to try something new.
+It so happened that I had a fresh rosemary plant, which inspired me to take the Italian route.
+This is how this hearty, filling, and tasty pasta dish came to life.

 Thank you for humoring me!
 Back to the chicken and orzo…

-When I want a filling, delicious dinner within 60 minutes, this chicken and orzo dish is an excellent option.
+This chicken and orzo dish is an excellent option when I want a filling, delicious dinner in 60 minutes.
 Plus, it is a one-skillet dinner…easy peasy cleanup!
 I first marinate the chicken in a garlic, lemon, and rosemary dressing.
 The chicken is then pan-seared and par-cooked.
-It is added back to the skillet towards the end of the cooking time.
+It is added back to the skillet toward the end of the cooking time.
 After searing and removing the chicken, orzo is cooked in the same skillet in chicken broth.
 Seasoning, Parmesan cheese, lemon zest, and kale are then added.
-I use frozen kale but fresh is great if you happen to have some.
+I use frozen kale, but fresh is great if you happen to have some.

 Until next time, have a wonderful week!